aktsbot/anonforms-server/api.md

 ### GET /api/v1/user [auth]

-This endpoint returns the user info for a session token.
+Returns the user info for a session token.

+### POST /api/v1/user/logout [auth]

+Clears the session for the user.
+The session token is removed from the system.